 We saw positive results in almost all the parameters we had analyzed earlier.

 There were considerable improvements in the backlink profiles, domain authority, overall traffic, and more importantly, Google rankings.
 The most noticeable thing was that the traffic from relevant sources increased, which led to increased conversions.

 (The final results were based on tests conducted in June 2017).

 The SEO ranking of the products also improved on Google.
-170 products attained the top 3 positions, followed by 461 products getting placed between top 4-10 positions.
-Over 7634 products managed to stay between 11 to 50 positions.
+170 products attained the top 3 positions, followed by 461 products getting placed between 4-10.
+Over 7634 products managed to stay between 11 to 50.

 Before the SEO was implemented, the revenue generated in the month of Feb was only #########(Under NDA).

-Following the site optimizations made by Ebizon – the client observed almost 50% increase in their revenue generation in flat 6 months – making approximately ########(Under NDA) in the month of June!
+Following the site optimization made by Ebizon – the client observed 50% increase in their revenue in 6 months flat, making approximately ########(Under NDA) in the month of June!